 As for a warranty, Amazon offers a 90-day satisfaction guarantee for any Renewed purchases.
 During that time, you can return the product for a full refund or exchange.

 Most of the Macs on Amazon’s site are older, with some more current models sprinkled in.
-For instance, there’s a renewed 2015 13-inch MacBook Air with 8GB of memory and 128GB of storage for $350.95.
-Or there’s a 2020 MacBook Air with 8GB of memory and 256GB of storage for $779.
+For instance, there’s a renewed 2015 13-inch MacBook Air with an Intel Core i5 processor, 8GB of memory and 128GB of storage for $262.40.
+Or there’s a 2020 Intel Core i3 MacBook Air with 8GB of memory, 256GB of storage and a Retina display for $689.

 Amazon, arguably, offers the most options for the widest range of budgets — you just have to be comfortable with possibly getting a device that’s fairly old.